 2011, September: Our article Natural and artificial atoms for quantum computation, Reports on Progress in Physics 74, 104401 (2011) (local PDF), which is a review of recent progress towards realizing quantum computation using natural and artificial atoms as qubits, was featured in various web sites including IOP Asia-Pacific (local PDF) and Quantum Bayesian Networks blog.
 The blog wrote "This excellent paper describes the current state of the art of QC hardware for implementing the gate-circuit model."

-2011, July: Dr. Franco Nori is interviewed in "Chemistry World" (link, local PDF) regarding quantum simulations of chemical reactions and chemical dynamics.
+2011, July: Dr. F. Nori is interviewed in "Chemistry World" (link, local PDF) regarding quantum simulations of chemical reactions and chemical dynamics.
 Some of our work related to this area can be found in these works (1.Modelling chemical reactions using semiconductor quantum dots, 2.Density functional theory and quantum computation, 3.Efficient quantum algorithm for preparing molecular-system-like states on a quantum computer, 4.Measurement-based quantum phase estimation algorithm for finding eigenvalues of non-unitary matrices, 5.Quantum simulators).

 2011, July: RIKEN Research postcard from Prof. Y.X.
 Liu to Prof. Franco Nori [PDF].